Ever wonder what exactly you need to have or do before becoming a professional photographer? Here is our photography business checklist!

 - Decide if you will offer products (such as prints, canvases, albums)?
 Remember, in Shootproof and Pixieset, there are built-in pricing options that allow you to link professional labs and offer products THROUGH the gallery.
 You can have your clients order through them and never have to handle the actual product!
 It’s a no-brainer!

 - Start a Facebook page.
 This takes about 10 minutes!

 - Start an Instagram account.
 Instagram is a great way to showcase your images and another means of connecting with potential clients.

 - Outline your ideal client.
 The best way to do this is to give them a name.
-WHO are you talking to in your ads, on your website and in throughout your work?!
+WHO are you talking to in your ads, on your website, and throughout your work?!
 Moms, entrepreneurs, business professionals, teens?

 - Design a logo.

 - Decide on if you want a watermark (essentially a digital signature) to put on your final images.